openziti/ngx_http_ziti_module/README.md

 Compatibility
 =============

-This module has been tested on Linux and Mac OS X. Reports on other POSIX-compliant systems will be highly appreciated.
+This module has been tested on Linux and Mac OS X. Reports of successful use on other POSIX-compliant systems will be highly appreciated.

 The following versions of Nginx should work with this module: